pattern-lab/patternlab-node/packages/docs/src/docs/pattern-reorganizing.md

 ---

-title: Reorganizing Patterns | Pattern Lab
+title: Reorganizing Patterns
-heading: Reorganizing Patterns
+tags:
+  - docs
 ---

 By default, the PHP and Node versions of Pattern Lab organizes pattern types, pattern subtypes, and patterns alphabetically when displaying them in the drop-down navigation, pattern subtype "view all" pages, and the "all" style guide.
 This may not meet your needs.
 You can re-order pattern types, pattern subtypes and patterns by prefixing them with two digit numbers.